This is most recent syllabus. Your final syllabus will be given during your first day of class

 - This course is a “core course” of the Food & Sustainability Studies curriculum.
 It may be taken individually.
 You do not have to be enrolled in the Food Studies Program to take this course.
 However, priority will be given to students participating directly in the Food & Sustainability Studies Program during initial enrollments.

-There are more than six billion humans on the planet and, consequently, there is a growing need for ever-higher food production that is contributing to faster use of non-renewable fossil fuels and environmental degradation.
+There are more than six billion humans on the planet, each of whom needs to eat every day: ever-higher food production is contributing to faster use of non-renewable fossil fuels and environmental degradation.
 What modes of food production and consumption may be viable, sustainable responses to this problem?
 What are some alternative models of food production?
+How are people responding to increasing inequalities relating to food availability?
 What can we learn from Italian food cultures in terms of sustainability?

-This course focuses on the radical increase in food production over the last decades and the ecological and social problems it has created, as well as on some possible solutions: the organic movement, Slow Food, and the shift towards local food.
-We will cast a critical eye on these movements and analyze their ability to change the trajectory of the global food production system.
+This course focuses on the radical increase in food production over the last 70 years and the ecological and social problems it has created, as well as on some possible solutions: the organic movement, Slow Food, and the shift towards local food.
+A critical eye on these movements and analysis of their ability to change the trajectory of the global food production system, which is rapidly heading for collapse, will be casted.
+In addition to classroom lectures and discussions, a field trip to the world-famous Tuscan butcher Dario Cecchini will be taken.

-- consider the complex interplay of social and political factors in food policies;
+- consider the complex interplay of social and political factors in shaping food systems;

-- analyze the whole chain of production, distribution, and consumption of food between various foods to determine their sustainability; and
+- analyze aspects of production, distribution, and consumption of food to determine their sustainability;

-- compare alternative food movements in Italy and the States.
+- compare the geneses of the alternative food movements in Italy;

 Service Learning Project Description